Frequently Asked Questions

 What is my best first step in exploring government contracting?

-The Florida PTAC at UCF team hosts a monthly “Government Contracting: Overview” webinar that can be a great next step for your government contracting pursuits and a great way to get introduced to the Florida PTAC at UCF.
+The Florida APEX Accelerator at UCF hosts a monthly “Government Contracting: Overview” webinar that can be a great next step for your government contracting pursuits and a great way to get introduced to the program.
 If you are brand new to government contracting or even down the path a bit, this can be a useful training.
 You can learn more and register for this event at https://sbdcorlando.com/upcoming-seminars/

 Certifications Questions